 Open to community groups, teachers, students, financial sector workers and the business community, community co-op supporters and more, the project illustrates the impact of this reality on human development and on the social investments ‘foregone’ as a result through interactive community workshops and participant-led activities.

-- Briefing paper: Join the launch event on 31st August of Catch Them If You Can: a briefing paper on how financial transfers from poor to rich is the rule, not the exception (…and what you can do about it), published on the same day
+- Briefing paper: Catch Them If You Can: a briefing paper on how financial transfers from poor to rich is the rule, not the exception (…and what you can do about it), launched on 31st August.

 - Guide: a people’s guide to #InvestEthically, Stay Safe.
 Invest Ethically (a launch event took place on 25 August 2020)